Why is Web Accessibility Important?

-“When we talk about accessibility, we define it as the ability for everyone to access something, regardless of condition.
+Accessibility is the ability for everyone to access something, regardless of condition.
 Anywhere we go, we need to build supporting systems to make sure everyone can have access, for example when people in wheelchairs need to go on public transportation or inside a store where there are stairs, we build a ramp.
-Or if blind pedestrians need to use the crosswalk, we build sound systems to let them know when the light is green.
+Or if blind pedestrians need to use the crosswalk, we build sound systems to let them know when the light is green.”

-Okay, sure sounds important.
-But what value does it bring to a business?
+What value does web accessibility bring to a business?

-“When you implement Web Accessibility to your website and documents, you also get more structured content which means you also gain benefits towards other “Best Practices” such as responsive web design, usability and Search Engine Optimization (SEO).
+“When you implement Web Accessibility to your website and documents, you also get more structured content which means you also gain benefits towards other ‘Best Practices’ such as responsive web design, usability and Search Engine Optimization (SEO).
 Thereby you have the option to better target new business areas.
-As a business you need enhance you brand.
+As a business you need to enhance your brand.
 With structured and accessible content, you are able to interact – and do business – with people who cannot read print material or having a hard time to read, or understanding, content that is not accessible.
-A clear commitment to accessibility also underlines your business take on Corporate Social Responsibility (CSR).
+A clear commitment to accessibility also underlines your business take on Corporate Social Responsibility (CSR).”